cloud-gov/product/ConMonChecklist.md

 After delivery of a monthly ConMon report:

-1. Create a new issue in `cg-product` called "Deliver ConMon report for [due date]"
+1. Create a new issue in `cg-product` called "Deliver ConMon report for [due date]".
+Our standard due date is the 2nd of the month.
+If that date falls on a weekend or federal holiday, the due date is the last business day before the 2nd.
-1. View the raw source of this file
+1. View the raw source of this file.
-1. Copy everything below the line into the new issue's body
+1. Copy everything below the line into the new issue's body.
-1. Replace [due date] in title and body with the next due date
+1. Replace [due date] in title and body with the next due date.
-1. Put it into the "Ready" pipeline, add the HighBar label, and add it to the FedRAMP-related-work epic for that quarter
+1. Put it into the "Ready" pipeline, add the HighBar label, and add it to the FedRAMP-related-work epic for that quarter.
-1. Submit the issue
+1. Submit the issue.

 ---